“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Liquid net worth matters.

-Understanding your net worth and how to calculate it is hugely important for measuring your financial health at a particular point in time.
-It is simply the difference between assets and liabilities.
+Understanding your net worth and how to calculate it is essential for measuring your financial health at a particular point in time.
+It is simply the difference between assets and liabilities and remains a helpful benchmark.
 However, it doesn’t consider the liquid nature of your assets.

 Liquid net worth is what matters.
 It is a far more realistic reflection of your financial condition should you face an immediate need for money, such as a medical crisis or a business opportunity.
 While liabilities remain the same for both calculations, your liquid assets have more significance when unforeseen events occur.

-Those assets for readily available as cash with little or no loss of value provide liquidity.
-Having liquid money provides financial security for disasters and opportunities alike.
+Those assets readily available as cash with little or no loss of value provide liquidity.
+Having liquid money offers financial security for disasters and opportunities alike.

 Asset Rich, Cash Poor Can Be Uncomfortable